 The thin tube should be cleaned to keep it clear of moisture and wax.
-If not cleaned, it may become blocked with wax, which stops sound from coming out.
+If not cleaned, it may become blocked with wax, which stops sound from coming into your ear.

 Pull the thin tube out of the hearing aid.